KSP-KOS/KOS/README.md

     PRINT <LiquidFuel>.                         // Print the total liquid fuel in all tanks.
 DEPRECATED PRINT SHIP:LIQUIDFUEL.                      // Print the total liquid fuel in all tanks.
     PRINT VESSEL("kerbRoller2"):LIQUIDFUEL.     // Print the total liquid fuel on kerbRoller2.
+    PRINT TARGET:LIQUIDFUEL.                    // Print the total liquid fuel on target.

 Flight Control